butalbital, aspirin, caffeine, and codeine (Oral route)

 - Call your doctor if you become extremely tired and have difficulty caring for your baby.

 Aspirin may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using butalbital, aspirin, caffeine, and codeine and call your doctor right away if you have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.
+This can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.

 butalbital, aspirin, caffeine, and codeine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.